tthorntone/AdNauseam-Wiki/Why-don't-you-accept-donations?.md

 I don't want the administrative workload coming with donations.
 I don't want the project to become in need of funding in any way: no dedicated home page + no forum = no cost = no need for funding.
 I want to be free to move onto something else if ever I get tired working on these project (no donations = no expectations).

 Have a thought for the maintainers of the various lists.
 These lists are everything.
+This can't be emphasized enough.